Daniel Davison: Every Time I Die

 In February 2015, Davison replaced Ryan "Legs" Leger in the band Every Time I Die until 2017.
 He has since also released solo songs.

 Other projects

 Film and video career

-Davison continues to direct and produce music videos when he is not on tour.

-His most recent videos are the final music video for the band Anberlin, for the song "Stranger Ways", and MeWithoutYou's "Dorothy" and "Red Cow".
+Davison has directed and produced music videos.
+His most recent videos include the final music video for the band Anberlin for the song "Stranger Ways," and mewithoutYou's "Dorothy" and "Red Cow."

-A list of his clients, include:
+A list of his clients include: